 Grayish in color with a bold black trim, my Kelty Redwing 2900 has more than proven itself over the years.
 At the time I bought it, I had absolutely no way of knowing how dependable, practical, fearless, faithful and wise this backpack truly was.
 And now I simply refuse to go anywhere without it.

 Since that first day, we have traveled hundreds of thousands of miles.
-We have journeyed together by plane, bus, train, jeep, camel, elephant, taxi, tuk-tuk, rickshaw, bicycle, motorcycle, metro, helicopter and a variety of different ocean-going vessels to over 65 countries.
+We have journeyed together by plane, bus, train, jeep, camel, elephant, taxi, tuk-tuk, rickshaw, bicycle, motorcycle, metro, helicopter and a variety of different ocean-going vessels to almost 60 countries.
 From Australia to Afghanistan, Croatia to Chile, Jamaica to Jordan, our strong bond has held firm through every challenge and every obstacle we’ve faced.

 I remember when we were both kidnapped late one night by a gang of taxi drivers in Dhaka, Bangladesh.
 It was Redwing who actually saved us.
 Here’s what happened.
-While we sat locked up in a crumbling, cockroach-infested hotel room for two days in the slums of Dhaka, I refused to sleep as my mind raced back and forth as it tried to come to terms with the situation.
+While we sat locked up in a crumbling, cockroach-infested room in the slums of Dhaka, I refused to sleep as my mind raced back and forth, trying to come to terms with the situation.
 But when I looked to Redwing for advice, he just sat there on the floor in silence.
-At first I was frustrated by his response but then I understood the complexity of his message.
-And so I concentrated on quieting my mind as well and eventually on the second night we both drifted off to sleep.
+At first I was frustrated by his response but before long, I understood the complexity of his message.
+So I concentrated on quieting my mind as well, a tactic that did in fact help me fall asleep and get some much needed rest.

 And this past May, after my backpack suffered two violent knife slashes at the hands of an Austrian customs official, it still refused to quit traveling.
 (As a side note: I am offering a $500 reward to anyone who can bring me the official that attacked my backpack.
 It happened on May 25th, 2009 in the Vienna airport.)